Frequently asked questions

 However, if you have milder eating or body image difficulties you may require fewer sessions.

-If you are limited to a certain number of sessions due to private health insurance or financial constraints let your clinician know and they will work within this.
+If you are limited to a certain number of sessions due to personal reasons or financial constraints let your clinician know and they will work within this.

 Will I receive a diagnosis?